RomanPlusPlus/scientific-progress-towards-cryonics/README.md

 |	2017	|	Human: Tayyab Jafar	|	whole	|	8E+01	|	21	|	Yes (no abnormalities observed)	|	Ormsby, 2017	|	https://www.thestar.com/news/insight/2017/02/19/this-queens-student-froze-to-death-on-a-kingston-pier-heres-how-he-came-back-to-life.html	|
 |	2018	|	Nematodes frozen for 30+ tsd yrs	|	whole	|	3E-07	|	-10	|	Unknown	|	Shatilovich et al, 2018	|	https://link.springer.com/article/10.1134/S0012496618030079	|

+Note 1: For the majority of the papers in the list, abstracts or even full texts are available on the Web.
+The full texts are usually behind paywalls, but many of them are available for free on [LibGen](https://en.wikipedia.org/wiki/Library_Genesis).
+But check if LibGen is illegal in your country.

-Note: this repository is a work in progress.
+Note 2: this repository is a work in progress.
 Feedback is highly appreciated!

 Please feel free to edit it directly (you need to sign up in github to do it), suggest edits using the ["issue"]( https://github.com/RomanPlusPlus/scientific-progress-towards-cryonics/issues) feature, or suggest edits at [New_Cryonet]( https://groups.yahoo.com/neo/groups/New_Cryonet/info) or [reddit.com/r/cryonics](https://www.reddit.com/r/cryonics/comments/acytx5/list_of_70_scientific_papers_related_to_cryonics/)